tnurmoja/pilm/_posts/2024-03-12-save-storage.md

 ## How to save storage packing logs on-the-fly.

-Rsyslog has functionality to save the logs to files already in compressed format either gzip and newer versions also zlib format.
+Rsyslog has functionality to save the logs to file in compressed format either gzip format and newer rsyslog versions support also zlib format.

 https://www.rsyslog.com/doc/configuration/modules/omfile.html